Since 2008 a carved stone

 Again we are deepening 轻轻to悄悄 and I tried to emphasize this by upgrading "quietly" to "stealthily" but other translations don't usually do this.
 "Bid farewell I must" is unfortunately added to make the last line rhyme but it's sort-of reflected in the poem's opening line with 作别.不带走一片云彩 means "not take-away a piece-of cloud" but I drew my version from Susan Gu's wonderfully metaphoric "I am fearful of dusting away a speck of cloud" (presumably with his sleeve).
 (I was tempted to copy Susan Gu's last line as-is, deliberately breaking the meter, but one Chinese advised me that such a break spoiled the mood.)

 Some Chinese tourists who visit Cambridge ask which "bridge" the poet was referring to.
 Since the only reference to a "bridge" is in 康桥, I assume this question arises from not understanding that this is an old name of the city.
-I usually try to say it's a metaphor for the whole city which contains many bridges, and then direct them to the nearest example.

 I was first introduced to this poem by reading Susan Gu's translation in the 1999 issue of the student magazine The Seres (number 23), which by that time was a publication of the